Dawn Burrell

 Allison Beckford

-Allison is Jamaican Olympian with an impressive record as a sprinter in the 400m.
-She is a 3x NCAA Champion, World Junior Champion, CAC Champion, Pan American Games Champion, NACAC U-25 Champion, World Championships medalist, Carifta Games Champion, and Rice University Hall of fame inductee.
+Allison Beckford is a Jamaican Olympian, three-time NCAA Champion, World Junior Champion, CAC Champion, Pan American Games Champion, NACAC U-25 Champion, World Championships medalist, and Carifta Games Champion.

 Tasha Schwikert Moser